9swampy/react-google-recaptcha/README.md

   - need to call when using `"invisible"` reCAPTCHA - [example below](#invisible-recaptcha)
 - `executeAsync()` programmatically invoke the challenge and return a promise that resolves to the token or errors(if encountered).
   - alternative approach to `execute()` in combination with the `onChange()` prop - [example below](#invisible-recaptcha)
+- `getValue()` *after* the user completes the reCAPTCHA challenge programmatically get the token response for the reCAPTCHA widget.

 Example:
 ```javascript